arenekosreal/plasma-ions-china/README.md

       Useful for offline building.
 Provide `file://` url to point to local file.
       You need to ensure your tarball is valid and passes checksum.

+   - `PLASMA_IONS_CHINA_QWEATHER_PRIVATE_KEY`: The path to the private key of your QWeather project token.

+      Technical detail: It should be PEM format and looks like this:
+      ```
+      -----BEGIN PRIVATE KEY-----
+      ....<base64>....
+      -----END PRIVATE KEY-----
+      ```
+      The last 32 byes of the decoded private key must be the seed.
+      You can use `openssl genpkey -algorithm ED25519 -out ed25519-private.pem` to generate the private key.
+      Use `openssl pkey -pubout -in ed25519-private.pem > ed25519-public.pem` to get the public key to be registered to QWeather.

+      If this option is missing, the qweather ion will be skipped.

+   - `PLASMA_IONS_CHINA_QWEATHER_KID`: The key ID given by QWeather after you registered the public key.

+      If this option is missing, the qweather ion will be skipped.

+   - `PLASMA_IONS_CHINA_QWEATHER_SUB`: The project ID given by QWeather after you created the project.

+      If this option is missing, the qweather ion will be skipped.

+   - `PLASMA_IONS_CHINA_QWEATHER_API_HOST`: The api host given by QWeather after you registered an account.

+      If this option is missing, the qweather ion will be skipped.

    There is no need to set `CMAKE_INSTALL_PREFIX`, because it will follow KDE's and not be configurable.
 That means most of the time it is `/usr`.
    Because of this, it is strongly recommended that you should create a package for your Linux Distribution.

+   For people who enables qweather ion, we only need to access GeoAPI, Weather, Warning and Weather Indices apis.
+   You may limit the key's permission for security reasons.
+Please also note [QWeather's pricing tiers](https://dev.qweather.com/docs/finance/pricing/) so you will not have unexpected payments.

 4. Open KDE's weather widget (org.kde.plasma.weather) and search Chinese cities like Beijing, etc.